ibm-cloud-docs/EventStreams/managing_access.md

 | Delete a specific version of the schema \n registered under this subject. |  |   | ![Checkmark icon.](images/checkmark-icon.svg "Feature available") |
 | Delete the specified subject-level compatibility level \n config and reverts to the global default. |   |   | ![Checkmark icon.](images/checkmark-icon.svg "Feature available") |
 {: caption="Table 5.
 Schema Registry actions" caption-side="bottom"}

-For more information about IAM, see [IBM Cloud Identity and Access Management](/docs/account?topic=account-iamoverview).

-For an example of how to set policies, see [IBM Cloud IAM Service IDs and API Keys](https://www.ibm.com/cloud/blog/introducing-ibm-cloud-iam-service-ids-api-keys){: external}.

 ## Wildcarding
 {: #wildcarding }